heber-silva/CKA-Obsidian-Vault/Workloads/Pod.md

 #prova
 _Pods_ are the smallest deployable units of computing that you can create and manage in Kubernetes.

-A _Pod_ (as in a pod of whales or pea pod) is a group of one or more [[Container]]s, with shared storage and network resources, and a specification for how to run the containers.
+A _Pod_ (as in a pod of whales or pea pod) is a group of one or more [Container](Container.md)s, with shared storage and network resources, and a specification for how to run the containers.
 A Pod's contents are always co-located and co-scheduled, and run in a shared context.
 A Pod models an application-specific "logical host": it contains one or more application containers which are relatively tightly coupled.
 In non-cloud contexts, applications executed on the same physical or virtual machine are analogous to cloud applications executed on the same logical host.

-As well as application containers, a Pod can contain [[init container]]s that run during Pod startup.
-You can also inject [[Ephemeral Container]]s for debugging a running Pod.
+As well as application containers, a Pod can contain [Init Container](init%20container.md)s that run during Pod startup.
+You can also inject [Ephemeral Container](Ephemeral%20Container.md)s for debugging a running Pod.

 ---
 Kubernetes provides several built-in workload resources: